nflverse/nfldata/README.md

 The `ggplot()` function is what tells R to create the plot. `standings` is the first argument, telling R what data it should use to make the plot.
 After that, we tell it which columns withing `standings` should represent the x and y axes.
 The `aes()` function in the middle is there to allow R to understand within that function, you'll be referring to columns of `standings` by name.

 After that we can add additional paramters to our plot. `theme_minimal()` is a good set of defaults for how the title, legend, axes, gridlines, and so forth should appear visually.
 More advanced options allow you to configure this if you wish. `geom_point()` puts a point for each row in `standings`.
-Again within `aes()`, we tell R that the color of the dot should be based on the `playoffs` column value for that row.
+Again within `aes()`, we tell R that the color of the dot should be based on the `playoff` column value for that row.
 R will assign colors on its own, but more advanced options allow for configuration here.
 Finally, we can use `xlab()`, `ylab()`, and `labs()` to specify the text labels that we want to appear on this plot to help the viewer understand what the data means.